 Skip to main content

-Our research aims to investigate the impact of sport, nutrition and exercise on health, well being, disease and human performance as well as the influence of human behaviour and public health initiatives on long term health through inter-disciplinary research.
+Our research investigates the impact of sport, nutrition and exercise on health, wellbeing, disease and human performance as well as the influence of human behaviour and public health initiatives on long term health through inter-disciplinary research.

 Our research support includes a range of bodies and organisations including: the MRC/National Prevention Research Initiative Phase 4; the World Anti-Doping Agency; the Food Standards Agency; The British Academy; the Department for Business Innovation & Skills; the Laboratory of the Government Chemist; the National Measurement Office; the London Development Agency; Neal's Yard Remedies; GlaxoSmithKline; South West London Academic Network; The Organix Foundation; Kingston University Enterprise Investment Fund; EU FP6; ESRC.

 Our research is focused into three main themes, namely:

 The Safe You research project was conducted by a consortium of global experts across five countries.
 It investigated the use of performance and appearance enhancing substances (PAES) in 16 to 25 year-olds, showing a variety of use patterns, motives and attitudes towards these substances.

 A second phase, Safe You+ will run until 2018.